lujiazho/SegDrawer/README.md

 # Colab Tutorial

 Follow this [Colab example](SegDrawer.ipynb), or run on [Colab](https://colab.research.google.com/drive/1PdWCpBgYwiQtvkdTBnW-y2T-s_Fc-2iI?usp=sharing).
 Need to register a ngrok account and copy your token to replace "{your_token}".

+# Development

+There might be some bugs because this is an old version long ago and I haven't had the opportunity to fix them.
+Feel free to contribute by pulling requests or submitting issues.